 If you do not give enough information about the NOx emissions these maximum charges will apply:

 •All others: €600

 The NOx charge replaces the 1% VRT surcharge on all diesel engine passenger cars that was in place in 2019.

 Vehicle Registration Tax rates for all other categories

 |B||Commercial vehicles, designed and constructed for the carriage of goods and not exceeding 3.5 tonnes||13.3% of OMSP (subject to a minimum tax of €125)|

 |C||Other vehicles such as tractors, large vans, lorries, vintage cars (over 30 years old), minibuses (minimum 12 passenger seats)||Flat rate of €200|

 |Electric vehicles***||VRT relief of up to €5,000 depending on the age of the car in respect of certain series production vehicles until 31 December 2023||Electric motorcycles***||Exempt from VRT until 31 December 2023|

 ***An electric vehicle/motorcycle is propelled by an electric motor only.

-If you have a query about VRT exemptions or appeals the Revenue contact details are listed here.
+If you have a query about VRT exemptions, appeals or transfer of residence, the Revenue contact details are listed on revenue.ie.